How to Schedule Your Jobs Accurately Using Milestone Dates

 Keep it fun!

 While most project managers use milestone dates as nuts and bolts in scheduling, you can use them to signal time to celebrate project achievements.
-Obviously, the achievement of a milestone signifies that the team has done something commendable such as producing important results or completing a phase in a project.
+The achievement of a milestone signifies that the team has done something commendable such as producing important results or completing a phase in a project.

 So, why not take the opportunity to celebrate your team?